ISISComputingGroup/ibex_developers_manual/Reflectometry-Geometry-Components.md

 ## Architecture

-This section is *Work in progress*

 ### Major Classes

 ![Architecture of the component](reflectometers/ComponentArchitecture.png)

 The components contains two major elements the beam path setpoint and beam path readback.
 The setpoint allows positions to be set from user parameters and these setpoints are translated to setpoints on the motor level.
 The readback takes motor positions and calculates the user parameters from them.
-Both use the beam path (also either setpoint or readback) to perform the calculations.
-The beam path calc object that perform the calculation try to be generic for both cases, to differentiate between the motor and user level we use the terms relative to beam, for user parameters, and displacement, for motor parameters.
-This makes complete sense for the tracking parameters but less so for the direct parameters, which are relative to the fixed beam so also absolute, e.g. for a TRANS axis the beam is always at 0 so relative and displacement will be the same.
+Both setpoint and readback attributes use the tracking beam path calc, and subclasses, to perform the calculations.
+The tracking beam path calc object that perform the calculation try to be generic for both cases, to differentiate between the motor and user level we use the terms relative to beam, for user parameters, and displacement, for motor parameters.
+This makes sense for the tracking parameters but less so for the direct parameters, which are relative to the fixed beam so also absolute, e.g. for a TRANS axis the beam is always at 0 so relative and displacement will be the same.

 The tracking beam path calc has a number of component axes representing a single quantity that can change, e.g. slit 2 height.
-These must have a variety of methods on them to allow the axis value to be read and written in various ways, e.g. relative to beam, and it has whether the axis is in various states, e.g. changing because the motor is moving.
+These must have a variety of methods and attributes.
+The methods allow the axis value to be read and written in various ways, e.g. relative to beam.
+The attributes set and show the state of the axis, e.g. changing True when the underlying motor is moving.
 These states are:

 - `is_changing`: an underlying motor is moving
 - `is_changed`: a set point has been changed but the change has not been sent to the driving layer